 Old Mill golf resort.
 Photo Credit: Scott K. Brown

 Goshen Pass draws many visitors in fall, spring and summer as the blooms, swimming hole, and foliage beckon.
 If you’ve passed that way on Route 39 west of Lexington, you might have spotted a swinging bridge spanning the Maury River.
 Park at the lot there, cross the bridge and turn left, following signs for this, the 5.6-mile Jump Rock Trail, considered difficult.
-This trail requires a permit from the Department of Game and Inland Fisheries.
+This trail requires a permit from the Department of Wildlife Resources.

 photo credit: Sarah Hauser